Updated October 26, 2019

-If you developed stomach cancer or esophageal cancer after taking Nexium, Prilosec, Prevacid, or a prescription antacid, contact our lawyers today for a free, confidential consultation.
-Several medical studies have linked these drugs, called proton-pump inhibitors, to an increased risk of gastric cancer.
+If you developed stomach cancer, esophageal cancer, or liver cancer after taking Nexium, Prilosec, Prevacid, or a prescription antacid, contact our lawyers today for a free, confidential consultation.
+Several medical studies have linked these drugs, called proton-pump inhibitors, to an increased risk of gastrointestinal cancer.
 This page answers several frequently asked questions about filing an antacid cancer lawsuit.

 You can read more about our lawyers at the bottom of this page — I’ve debated drug company lawyers on Capitol Hill and have been appointed by federal courts to steering committees in drug injury lawsuits.
 You can reach me by calling my office toll-free at (844) 459-8719, emailing me at email@example.com, or by using the contact form at the bottom of the page.